mongodb-js/charts-embed-sdk/examples/programmatic-highlighting/readme.md

 ```
 chart.setHighlight({ field: { $expr }});
 ```
-- Filtering two charts (one bar, one table) at the same time with the same filter expression
+- Highlighting two charts (one bar, one table) at the same time with the same filter expression
 - Showing more complicated MQL filters with the drop down
 - Allow custom filtering expressions by editing the textarea